$5,892.00 - $7,930.00 Monthly

 Under the direct or indirect supervision of a Registered Nurse, the Licensed Practical Nurse 4 supports the Department’s mission to improve public safety by assisting in the implementation of the nursing process and delivering services to promote health, foster healing, and support coping and adjustment of various health conditions.

-At the Airway Heights Corrections Center we value our nurses and understand how important they are to our patients and their families.
-Additionally, we offer a great benefit package along with opportunity for professional and personal growth.
+At the Department of Corrections, we value our nurses and understand how important they are to our patients and their families.
+Additionally we offer a great benefit package along with opportunity for professional and personal growth.

 Duties